mohsin-ashraf/aws-developer-associate/README.md

 This repository is dedicated to AWS developer associate program.
 Given below is the timeline and topics to cover.
 This timeline is can be chaged during the course as I will progress.
 The details of each topic will be appended as I will go through the course.

-## Udemy - AWS Certified Developer - Associate 2019
+## AWS Certified Developer - Associate

 **Day 1 | July 20 2020 | Monday**
 - **Introduction**